CSUF-CPSC254-2017F0506/FacebookShame/src/api/Readme.md

 Make sure you compile the program using the same standard as used above.

+## Calling the function
+Simply call the function callFacebook(); to run the program.
+This function will return a vector that has the information from facebook.
+A way to take advantage of this would be:

+	std::vector<friends> info;
+	info = callFacebook();

+"info" will now have the proper information.

 ## Accessing Data
 The data is stored in a vector of classes.
 In this class you can access the following: